-MoFo litigation partners Purvi Patel and Tritia Murata, joined by eight associates from the Los Angeles office, celebrated a year of successes with the Southern Asian Bar Association of Southern California (SABA-SC) during the 16th Annual Public Interest and Installation Dinner.
+MoFo litigation partners Purvi Patel and Tritia Murata, joined by eight associates from the Los Angeles office, celebrated a year of successes with the South Asian Bar Association of Southern California (SABA-SC) during the 16th Annual Public Interest and Installation Dinner.
 SABA-SC is dedicated to the development of South Asian law students and attorneys through networking, education, and fellowship.

 The annual gala is an event that attorneys in the firm’s Los Angeles office look forward to attending all year because of its lively atmosphere, food, and entertainment, as well as some very inspiring speakers.
 Some attendees even delight in the occasion to dress in colorful, traditional attire.